-Secondary PE classes will be held outside the school campus, school buses will transport the students from the school to the venue.
+If PE classes need to be held outside the school campus, school buses will transport the students from the school to the venue.
 If for any reason your child cannot participate in PE, a signed letter from the parent or guardian must be written and handed in to the PE teacher.
 Without this, the child will be given a zero for participation during that class and it will affect the final grade.